The 25 Biggest Landowners In America

 The J.R.
 Simplot Company started its fortune in potatoes but diversified over the years to become one of the largest, privately held food companies in the world.

 They own agribusiness land in Idaho.
-The land and livestock division has more than 30 farms and 15 ranches with capacity for 30,000 mother cows.
+The land and livestock division has 37 farms and 15 ranches with capacity for 30,000 mother cows.

 Phillip Anschutz's company has investments in energy exploration, telecommunications and agribusiness.
 His Anschutz Entertainment Group is also the world's largest owner and operator of sports and entertainment venues.